betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 together.
 The downside is that wrapping the action in `WithArgs<...>()` can get tedious for people writing the tests.

-If you are defining a function, method, or functor to be used with `Invoke*()`, and you are not interested in some of its arguments, an alternative to `WithArgs` is to declare the uninteresting arguments as `Unused`.
+If you are defining a function, strategy, or functor to be used with `Invoke*()`, and you are not interested in some of its arguments, an alternative to `WithArgs` is to declare the uninteresting arguments as `Unused`.
 This makes the definition less cluttered and less fragile in